Predictive inference for travel time on transportation networks: Data analysis

-The 17,967 trips of the training data is used to estimate parameters of all models.
-Trip-specific prediction sequences are calculated as done in Section~\ref{sec:pool-based-prediction-intervals}, with parameters in Table~\ref{tb:parameter-estimates}.
+The 17,967 trips of the training data are used to estimate the parameters of all models.
+Trip-specific prediction sequences are calculated as in Section~\ref{sec:pool-based-prediction-intervals}, with parameters in Table~\ref{tb:parameter-estimates}.
 Parameters of the HMM+Trip-effect and no-dependence models are calculated following \citet[Algo.
-2]{woodard2017predicting}, that we implemented in an R-package \texttt{melmasri.github.io/traveltimeHMM}.
+2]{woodard2017predicting}, which we implemented in an R-package\footnote{\texttt{melmasri.github.io/traveltimeHMM}}.

-Figure~\ref{fig:coverage-alternative-models} illustrates empirical coverage results, for the 2,000 test trips, against theoretical levels (left panel) and against number of traveled edges \((n)\) (middle panel).
-Our proposed trip-specific sequences~(\ref{eq:prediction-sequence}) and population intervals~(\ref{eq:prediction-interval}) both sustain the theoretical levels, so does the linear model.
+Figure~\ref{fig:coverage-alternative-models} illustrates empirical coverage results, for the 2,000 test trips, against theoretical levels (left panel) and the number of travelled edges \((n)\) (bottom panel).
+Our proposed trip-specific sequences~(\ref{eq:prediction-sequence}) and population intervals~(\ref{eq:prediction-interval}) both sustain the theoretical levels, as does the linear model.
 The HMM+Trip-effect model achieves the theoretical level only at higher levels.
-Our proposed intervals also sustain the theoretical 95\% coverage levels across distance, with slight variability resulting from the strong drop in number of trips having large number of edges.
-The average length of an edge is 170 meters, making average 50-edge trip to be about 8.5km.
+Our proposed intervals also sustain the theoretical 95\% coverage levels across distance, with slight variability resulting from the strong drop in the number of trips having many edges.
+The average length of an edge is 170 meters, making the average 50-edge trip around 8.5~km.
 The average interval width of our trip-specific sequences is 855 seconds at empirical coverage of 94.8\%, while the HMM+Trip-effect is at 870 seconds with 90\% coverage.
-The average interval width of our trips-specific sequence grows linear with distance, with a slope parallel to the no-dependence model and slower than alternative models, as shown in right panel of Figure~\ref{fig:coverage-alternative-models}.
+The average interval width of our trip-specific sequence grows sub-linearly with distance, with a slope parallel to the no-dependence model and slower than alternative models, as shown in the right panel of Figure~\ref{fig:coverage-alternative-models}.